mongodb/docs/source/reference/replica-status.rst

 the command.
-Data provided by this command derives from data included in heartbeats sent to the current instance by other members of the replica set: because of the frequency of heartbeats, these data can be at most 2 seconds out of date.
+Data provided by this command derives from data included in heartbeats sent to the current instance by other members of the replica set: because of the frequency of heartbeats, these data can be several seconds out of date.

-TODO: not sure I'd commit to 2 seconds, as the timeout before heartbeat fails is ~20 seconds.
-So maybe "this data can be a few seconds out-of-date"?

 .. note::